Samagra-Development/metabase/docs/handbook/README.md

-## Overview

-- Overview of Metabase
-- Architecture
-- API Overview
-- Core Features
-- Pre-requisites
-- How to install Metabase?
-- How to connect a database?

 ### [Overview of Metabase](overview.md)

 A brief overview which explains the need of Metabase, various concepts and  features, A short exploration through the Metabase user interface and how you can utilize this interface to your own advantage.

 ### [Architecture](architecture.md)

 This section provides a comprehensive architectural overview of the Metabase system, using a number of different functional blocks to depict different aspects of the system.
-It is intended to capture and convey the architecture technology and various capabilities of the Metabase system.
+It is intended to capture and convey the architecture technology and various capabilities of the Metabase environment.

 ### [API Overview](api-overview.md)